lslezak/monkey_scripts/README.md

 The links created by the script have dashed underline style to make them different than the usual links.

-(Note: the script runs only once, if the page is modified later then the new added numbers are not converted.
-That means switching to diff view in GitHub pull requests does not work, you have to reload the page for now.)
+*Note: The script runs only once, if the page is modified later then the new added numbers are not converted.
+That means switching to diff view in GitHub pull requests does not work, you have to reload the page for now.*

 ![screenshot_bugzilla_link](https://user-images.githubusercontent.com/907998/30249300-f4aef6de-9639-11e7-9acc-17ffddfa55f1.png)